isralduke/thatbook/20-proverbs.md

 > <a name="7:10">7:10</a> All of a sudden a woman came out to meet him!
 > She was dressed like a prostitute and with secret intent.
 > <a name="7:11">7:11</a> (She is loud and rebellious,
-> she does not remain at home—
+> she does not remain at home —
 > <a name="7:12">7:12</a> at one time outside, at another in the wide plazas,
 > and by every corner she lies in wait.)
 > <a name="7:13">7:13</a> So she grabbed him and kissed him,